7 Best Melodicas for Beginners and Versatile Musicians

 Melodicas are very interesting instruments and should pose a fun challenge even to more experienced musicians.
 They have keys and a mouthpiece, they can be tuned, and they have quite the range.
 What’s even better is that they don’t need to be plugged in to be heard.

-My Favorite Melodicas for Playing and Broadening Your Musical Horizons
+7 Best Melodicas for Broadening Your Musical Horizons

 Table of Contents

-- My Favorite Melodicas for Playing and Broadening Your Musical Horizons
+- 7 Best Melodicas for Broadening Your Musical Horizons

 - What I Look for in a Melodica